rodrigo-zvd/tca-3711/cvsl/xo-cli/README.md

 - write /dev/stdout: broken pipe: This occurs when the process supplying data to a pipe terminates prematurely.
 Enclose the command pipeline in sh -c "..." to ensure it runs entirely within the container.

-- Command "hangs" and does not return: This indicates a network or authentication problem.
+-Command "hangs" and does not return: This indicates a network or authentication problem.
 Verify your XO_URL, credentials, and firewall rules to ensure the container can communicate with your XO instance.